basanop/CleaningData/CodeBook.md

 * 4=SITTING
 * 5=STANDING
 * 6=LAYING

-The files were combined using the `R cbind()` function
+The files were combined using the `R cbind()` function.

-The `aggregate()` function was used to aggregate the resultant data frame.
-It represents a summary of a scalar valued statistic, broken down by one or more groups.
+The `aggregate()` function was used to aggregate the resultant data frame. `The aggregate()` function represents a summary of a scalar valued statistic, broken down by one or more groups.
 The `aggregate ()` presents the results in a data frame instead of a table.

 ### Number of Attributes:
 * No. of attributes = 68